syncfusion-content/xamarin-docs/Xamarin/SfDiagram/DrawingMode.md

 {% endtabs %}

 ## Connector
-Connector mode will add continuous orthogonal connector in diagram area.
-In this mode we can connect connectors in between Points, Nodes or Ports.
+Connector mode add continuous orthogonal connectors on the diagram area.
+In this mode, you can connect connectors in between Points, Nodes, or Ports.
 The following code example illustrates how to enable Connector mode.
 {% tabs %}
 {% highlight xml %}
 <diagram:SfDiagram x:Name="diagram" DrawingMode="Connector">